Pago Pago, American Samoa: National Park

 National Park of American Samoa is accessed through Pago Pago International Airport.

 Tauese P. F. Sunia Ocean Center is the visitor center for the National Marine Sanctuary of American Samoa.

 Pago Pago is the primary entry point for visits to National Park of American Samoa, and the city is situated immediately south of the park.
 Its park visitor center is located at the head of Pago Pago Harbor: Pago Plaza Visitor Center (Pago Plaza, Suite 114, Pago Pago, AS 96799).
 This center also contains a collection of Samoan artifacts, corals, and seashells.
-The center expanded with 700 sq. ft. in July 2019, adding new demonstrations and exhibits.
+The center expanded with 700 sqft in July 2019, adding new demonstrations and exhibits.
 An item at the new exhibit is the skull of a sperm whale which washed up on Ofu Island in 2015.
 Several video screens and panels inform visitors about Samoan dolphins and whales.
-The exhibit also contains a 6 ft by 6 ft siapo which was made by college students as well as an ʻenu basket woven with traditional materials.
+The exhibit also contains a 6 by 6 ft siapo which was made by college students as well as an ʻenu basket woven with traditional materials.

 The nearest hotels to the national park are also located in Pago Pago.
 Other parts of the park, on the islands of Taʻū and Ofu, can be visited via commercial inter-island air carrier from Pago Pago International Airport.

 The national park is home to tropical rainforest, tall mountains, beaches, and some of the tallest sea cliffs in the world (3,000 ft).
-It was authorized by the U.S. Congress in 1988 to preserve the paleotropical rain forest, Indo-Pacific coral reefs, and Samoan culture.
-It officially opened in 1993 when a 50-year lease was signed between the U.S. federal government, the government of American Samoa, and local village chiefs (Matai).
-It is the only U.S. National Park where the U.S. federal government leases the land from local governments instead of being the land owner.
+It was authorized by the US Congress in 1988 to preserve the paleotropical rain forest, Indo-Pacific coral reefs, and Samoan culture.
+It officially opened in 1993 when a 50-year lease was signed between the US federal government, the government of American Samoa, and local village chiefs (Matai).
+It is the only US National Park where the federal government leases the land from local governments instead of being the landowner.
 It is a 8,257 acre park which provides habitat for a variety of tropical wildlife, including coral reef fish, seabirds, flying fruit bats, and numerous other species of animals.
 Approximately 2,600 acre are on Tutuila, and the remainder is on the other islands and the ocean.
 The park's offshore coral reefs provide habitat for 1,000 species of coral reef and pelagic fishes.
 The park is home to over 150 species of coral.
 Notable terrestrial species are the Pacific tree boa and the Flying Megabat, which has a 3 ft wingspread.